omer-hazan/Mahalanobis-Distance-Based-Open-Set-Recognition-in-RFFI-Settings-using-Learnable-Vector-Quantization/README.md

 ## 📖 Overview

 ### 🔍 Motivation
 Traditional RFFI approaches often assume a **closed-set** scenario, where all test devices are seen during training.
-However, in real-world settings, new, previously unseen devices may appear—a challenge known as **open set recognition (OSR)**.
+However, in real world settings, new, previously unseen devices may appear a challenge known as **open set recognition (OSR)**.
 This work tackles open set recognition for RFFI, proposing a solution based on learnable vector quantization and Mahalanobis distance for improved generalization and unknown detection.

 ### 💡 Our Contribution
 We propose the following innovations:
-1. **Learnable Vector Quantization**:
-   Incorporates a vector quantization layer whose codebook is learned jointly with the encoder, allowing for flexible representation of device fingerprints.
-2. **Mahalanobis Distance-based Classification**:
+1. **Mahalanobis Distance-based Classification**:
    Utilizes Mahalanobis distance in latent space, leveraging the full covariance structure for robust device classification and outlier detection.
-3. **Open Set Evaluation**:
+2. **Open Set Evaluation**:
    Provides comprehensive benchmarks for both seen (closed set) and unseen (open set) devices, highlighting the advantages of our approach.

 ---